CharlesKasasira/blog.charleskasasira.me/ckyjpwe5e024s6ps13bmgcr0f.md

 ## HOW TO: Click outside to close in Javascript

-Hey, Charles Kasasira here, time to time, I write 2-minutes packaged articles on *how to* do some cool stuff in web development, and in this short "Do It Yourself", I would like to show you too can write a short piece of code using HTML, CSS and vanilla javascript to close a modal or any context by clicking outside, just like twitter's context menu.
+Hey, Charles Kasasira here, time to time, I write 2-minutes packaged articles on *how to* do some cool stuff in web development, and in this short "Do It Yourself", I would like to show you how you too can write a short piece of code using HTML, CSS and vanilla javascript to close a modal or any context by clicking outside, just like twitter's context menu.

 ![Outside.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1642325857110/dlkQ_bPN7b.png)